danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # Establising a baseline

-Greg Egan writes in Diaspora:
+Greg Egan writes in _Diaspora_(1997):

-"Every orphan was an explorer, sent to map uncharted territory.
-And every orphan was the uncharted territory itself."
+> Every orphan was an explorer, sent to map uncharted territory.
+And every orphan
+> was the uncharted territory itself.

 I've been a composer for a while now.
 I've been envolved with music in a lot of different ways through the course of getting to where I'm at now, in this